Late time attractors of some varying Chaplygin gas cosmological models: Interacting models and autonomous system

-In this work we will consider various cosmological models involving a non linear interaction into the darkness of the universe.
-Particularly, we are interested to consider an interaction $Q$ of the following form
+Now, in order to obtain the explicit forms of Equations (\ref{eq:xPrime}) and (\ref{eq:yPrime}) we need to define the form for $Q$.
+As we mentioned earlier we will consider new non-linear non-gravitational interactions.
+What we consider here can be obtained from the following more general form of interaction $Q$

-where $\rho$ could be either the energy density of the effective fluid, or the energy density one of the components of the effective fluid. $\hat{\rho}$ it is product of the energy densities of the components of the effective fluid i.e. three possibilities could be $\rho_{c}^{2}$, $\rho_{m}^{2}$ and $\rho_{c}\rho_{m}$.
-From the next section we will start our analysis.
+where $\rho$ could be either the energy density of the effective fluid, or the energy density one of the components of the effective fluid. $\hat{\rho}$ it is product of the energy densities of the components of the effective fluid i.e. three possibilities could be $\rho_{de}^{2}$, $\rho_{dm}^{2}$ and $\rho_{de}\rho_{dm}$.
+In this way we can note that the equations discussed in this section are self consistent and allow performing the phase space analysis.
+In the next section we will discuss our results.